yahooansh/-Discriminant-Analysis/README.md

 # Discriminant-Analysis
-developing LDA and QDA models for his raisin_dataset.csv dataset and evaluate its effectiveness.
+developing LDA and QDA models for raisin_dataset.csv dataset and evaluate its effectiveness.
 The dataset has 900 observations and 8
 variables:
 Independent Variables